How to Become a Social Worker in California

 Step 6: Fulfill Continuing Education Requirements

 LCSWs in California must renew their licenses every two years.
-Within those two years, LCSWs must acquire 36 continuing education (CE) units.
-The CE units should be relevant to the practice of social work and may include courses on social work-related topics like cultural competence, clinical interventions, and license reciprocity.
-Six hours of CE units must be devoted to law and ethics.
+Each renewal period requires 36 continuing education hours in areas relevant to practice for social workers.
+Common topics include cultural competence, clinical interventions, and license reciprocity.
+Six of those 36 hours must cover law and ethics.

 What Skills Does a Social Worker Need?